Agent Mode

 Archive

 Reply latency kills conversion.
 A reply that lands at 11pm and gets answered at 9am the next morning has already lost a meaningful share of intent.
-Agent Mode answers it at 11:01pm.
+Agent Mode drafts a response within seconds — surfaced for one-click approval or sent automatically, depending on the campaign setting.

-• Every drafted, edited, and sent message logged for audit
+• Every drafted, edited, approved, rejected, and sent message logged for audit

 Agent Mode · Priya S.